Legends of Chima

-Legends of Chima is an animated science fantasy television series created by Tommy Andreasen and produced by The Lego Group.
+Legends of Chima, also known colloquially as Chima, is a 3D animated science fantasy television series created by Tommy Andreasen and produced by The Lego Group.
 It was created to coincide with the Lego Legends of Chima line of construction toys.
 It centers on the fictional world of Chima, a place inhabited by warring tribes of anthropomorphic animals.
 The series was broadcast on Cartoon Network in the United States.
 It began with two episodes that aired on January 16, 2013, with the Season 1 finale airing on December 5, 2013.
 On March 15, 2014, Season 2 premiered on Cartoon Network and ended on April 19 of the same year.
 Season 3 aired on August 9 and ended on November 22, 2014.